system76/docs/_articles/keyboard-shortcuts.md

 Then click "Add", and your shortcut will be active.

-*Note*: For executing shell script, use absolute path instead of relative path.
+*Note*: In order to execute a shell script, use its absolute path instead of its relative path.
 Example: `sh /home/username/Documents/script.sh` instead of `sh ~/Documents/script.sh`

 You can see all your custom shortcuts at the bottom of the shortcut list, and can click on any of them to modify them.